RomelSan/Sysadmin-Themes/Windows Terminal/Windows Terminal Shortcuts.md

 Settings are accessed from the drop-down menu or Ctrl + , (comma).
 The configuration is defined in a single settings.json file

+---

-## Open from CMD
+## Open Windows Terminal From CMD or Address Bar
+### Open current directory
+`wt -d .`

+### Open current directory using cmd profile.
+`wt -p "Command Prompt" -d .`

-Open Windows Terminal with the Ubuntu and Windows Powershell tabs:
+### Open Windows Terminal with the Ubuntu and Windows Powershell tabs:
-wt -p "Ubuntu" ; new-tab -p "Windows PowerShell"
+`wt -p "Ubuntu" ; new-tab -p "Windows PowerShell"`

-Open Windows Terminal with the Ubuntu, Windows Powershell, and Command Prompt profiles in separate panes:
+### Open Windows Terminal with the Ubuntu, Windows Powershell, and Command Prompt profiles in separate panes:
-wt -p "Ubuntu" ; split-pane -V -p "Windows PowerShell" ; split-pane -H -p "Command Prompt"
+`wt -p "Ubuntu" ; split-pane -V -p "Windows PowerShell" ; split-pane -H -p "Command Prompt"`